BattModels/asimtools/docs/usage.rst

 command will automatically run the specified simulation in the correct directory and environment.

-A different option is to use the following command:
+In rare cases, you can use the following command:

 .. code-block:: console

-    asim-execute sim_input.yaml -c calc_input.yaml -e env_input.yaml
+    asim-run sim_input.yaml -c calc_input.yaml

 This command will run the simulation in the current directory and environment.
 For most cases, you will only ever use ``asim-execute``.
 The differences